-Nurses are able to give the second part of a canine vaccination and administer medications (topical ear/eye drops or give injections) at the direction of a vet.
-They will also clip nails, reapply bandages, remove stitches and clean wounds.
+Nurses are able to give second vaccinations, apply spot on treatments and administer oral medications as well as topical ear and eye drops or give injections at the direction of a vet.
+They will also clip nails, express anal glands, take blood pressure readings, reapply bandages, take blood samples, remove stitches and clean wounds.
+If you are a member of our pet healthcare plan, our RVN’s will also carry out your pets VIP health check.
 There may be a fee for some of these clinics, please ask at time of booking.

 Nurses will examine your pets mouth, discuss dental health and any concerns, show you how to brush their pets teeth and keep teeth healthy as well as discuss things to look out for.

 A pet being over or underweight is an indicator in many different diseases.
 Nurses are trained and enthusiastic about pets maintaining a healthy weight and they can help design a healthy diet for your pet.
 Ongoing clinics to check progress can be arranged.